 Home Health Aides Job Growth and Average Salary

 Home health aides jobs are expected to see a robust national growth of 69 percent from 2010 through 2020, roughly five times faster than the average occupation in the U.S., according to the Bureau of Labor Statistics.
-Much of the growth will be spurred by the aging baby boomer generation, who will place stronger demands on the healthcare industry and home health workers.
+Much of the growth will likely be spurred by the aging baby boomer generation, who will likely place stronger demands on the healthcare industry and home health workers.
 The rising cost of healthcare also means that many older Americans are choosing to rely on home health aides rather than enter assisted living or nursing facilities (bls.gov/ooh, 2012).
 The Bureau of Labor Statistics notes that the median national annual wage of home health aides was $20,820 in May 2012, with the highest 10 percent earning more than $29,250 and the lowest 10 percent earning less than $16,600 (bls.gov/oes, 2013).